awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 Some options can be removed from an option group, and some cannot\.
 A persistent option cannot be removed from an option group until all DB instances associated with that option group are disassociated\.
 A permanent option can never be removed from an option group\.
 For more information about what options are removable, see the documentation for your specific engine listed at [Working with Option Groups](#USER_WorkingWithOptionGroups)\.

 If you remove all options from an option group, Amazon RDS doesn't delete the option group\.
-DB instances that are associated with the empty option group continue to be associated with it; they just won’t have any active options\.
+DB instances that are associated with the empty option group continue to be associated with it; they just won't have any active options\.
 Alternatively, to remove all options from a DB instance, you can associate the DB instance with the default \(empty\) option group\.

 ### Console<a name="USER_WorkingWithOptionGroups.RemoveOption.Console"></a>